willimsbw/logs-analysis-project/README.md

 # News site logs Analysis

 This program utilizes the postgreSQL database "news" from a news website to answer questions about that site's traffic.
-It will tell you the 3 most-visited articles, show how many views the site's authors have across all of their articles, and the days where more than 1% of requests
+It will tell you the 3 most-visited articles, show how many views the site's authors have across all of their articles, and the days where more than 1% of requests led to errors.

 ## Getting Started